islalowe/islalowe.github.io/_tabs/outside.md

 <img src="https://islalowe.github.io/assets/img/top_of_serenity.jpeg" width="500" alt="Finished with Veggie Belay">

 The call was made to skirt the summit to try to make it home before sunrise.
 We found a slot to get around to the descent gulley just before dark and turned on headlamps for the 2000 ft of talus in the gulley.
-We had a moment with the stars where we considered staying the night on a particularly soft slab but ultimately pushed through and made it to the car around 3 a.m.
+We had a moment with the stars where we considered staying the night on a particularly soft slab but ultimately pushed through, and made it to the car around 3 a.m.